aws-samples/amazon-sagemaker-h2o-blog/README.md

 ## 🚀 Installation

+Before starting ML Workflow Infrastructure deployment, [ml-parameters.json](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/blob/master/sagemaker-model-tuner-with-endpoint-deployment/examples/template-ml-parameters.json) and [hyperparameters.json](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner-with-endpoint-deployment/examples/hyperparameters.json) files should be generated with a set of configuration parameters to customize the end-to-end ML workflow and upload them to a S3 Bucket.

+These parameters will be stored to [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) by the [Machine Learning Parameter Provider](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/ml-parameter-provider) application.
+Storing these parameters in this service facilitates their versioning and granular access control.

 Execute the following steps to deploy this project to your AWS account:

-1. Create a S3 bucket (<s3bucket>) on which your AWS user has a S3 Full Access permission.
+1. Create a S3 bucket (\<s3bucket\>) where your AWS user has a S3 Full Access permission.

 ```sh
 aws s3api create-bucket --bucket <s3bucket> --create-bucket-configuration LocationConstraint=<region>